 Introduction | Example | Tutorial | Applications | Comments

-The VBA Mid function extracts a substring from a string.
+Extract a VBA substring from a string using the Mid function.
 VBA Mid accepts 3 arguments to define which substring you want to extract from your main string.

 Sub MidFunctionDemo() str1 = "abc-123-yyy" str2 = Mid(str1, 5, 3) 'Extracts 123 End Sub

-The macro above illustrates how the VBA Mid function behaves.
-It accepts 3 arguments, the third of which is optional:
+The macro above illustrates how the VBA Mid function gets part of a string.
+You use Mid to get the substring by passing it 3 arguments, the third of which is optional:

 Mid(String, Start As Long, [Length])